blurzzsys/blurzzsys/README.md

 <h2 align="center">Hi 👋!
 My name is Blurzz and I'm a Developer.
-Owner of  https://fluxteam.cc</h2>
+Owner of  SubZero https://getsubz.xyz</h2>

 ###